nick-lennox/rentals-api/DESIGN.md

 **Assumptions:**
 - User info is not relevant to core features - if it is relevant, the design is extensible enough to easily integrate user logic.
 - Creating a reservation requires a *specific* rental property to be given.
-In a real world application based off this API the flow would involve grabbing *all* rentals (using `/rentals/listings`) and then passing a specific `Rental` id in the payload to `/rentals/reservation`.
+In a real world application based off this API the flow would involve grabbing *all* rentals (using `/rentals/listing`) and then passing a specific `Rental` id in the payload to `/rentals/reservation`.
 - The # of rentals allowed per rental type is dynamic.
-I considered making this an in-memory value to avoid DB lookup on each new rental creation, however this value seems like it will scale with the growth of the data and mitigates the need to re-deploy upon changing.
+I considered storing the limit in application logic to avoid DB lookup on each new rental creation, however this value seems like it will scale with the growth of the data and mitigates the need to re-deploy upon changing.
+Additionally there may be more data associated to particular home types in the future, so it made sense to make `RentalType` its own model.

 **Considerations:**